-“It was a little scary,” Butterfly interjected.
+“It was a little scary,” Butterfly interjects.
 “He shrunk back in the bar stool and he was looking at me like he had seen a ghost.”
-She shivered at the recollection.
-“He finally acknowledged me and we agreed to meet for lunch since it was the middle of the week.
+She shivers at the recollection.
+“He finally acknowledged me, and we agreed to meet for lunch since it was the middle of the week.
 I think it was a Wednesday…”

 “And what were you wearing?”
 Mia asks.
 I know she’s being facetious, but I remember that, too.

-“He’s right,” Ana said softly.
+“He’s right,” Ana says softly.
 I can hear regret in her voice.
-“I don’t completely remember what I was wearing, but I remember the Houndstooth suit.
-We had lunch at Palomino and I remember because he ordered a meal and didn’t eat it.
+“I don’t completely remember what I was wearing, but I remember the houndstooth suit.
+We had lunch at Palomino, and I remember because he ordered a meal and didn’t eat it.
 That was the first time I had ever seen him do that in my life.”
 Her voice is barely above a whisper.

 “I didn’t mean to bring up a painful time, you guys,” Mia says apologetically.
 Butterfly shakes her head.